iron-io/docs/worker/custom_images_and_git_repos/index.md

 RUN rm -rf /var/cache/apk/*
 ```
-Once you save that you'll have a custom image with all of the iron.io Docker examples.
+Once you run `docker build...`  you'll have a custom image with all of the iron.io Docker examples.

 <h2 id="private">Using a Private Repository</h2>